-Their tactics were simple, he explained.
+Their flounder fishing tactics were simple, he explained.
 They fished white curly-tail jigs on 1⁄8-ounce jig heads on a single point jutting out into the pass on an outgoing tide.
 The go-to tactic was to cast the bait out, let it settle to the bottom, and bump it in while the current moved it across the point.

-Jigs catch flounder just about anywhere.
+Most anglers will say the best flounder lures are jigs, and jigs catch flounder just about anywhere.
 But there are some tricks you can incorporate into your game to increase your success.
 Applying spray-on liquid scent to your jig or tipping your jig with a piece of shrimp works great.
 The best flounder fishermen I know refuse to cast without using some sort of spray-on scent.
 One of the best is the Yum F2 Ferocity in either garlic or shrimp.
 Squirt a dose on the jig about every three or four casts.

 Another scent option is to use a dime-size piece of table shrimp to tip a jig.
 Note that I said table shrimp, as in fresh — flounder turn up their nose at rotten shrimp.
 Flounder find the clean aroma that fresh shrimp emit irresistible.
 Pinch the tail section off, peel it and slip it over the bend of the hook.
 That way it will ride on top of the jigs as it bumps along the bottom.
 When the shrimp teaser becomes soggy, switch it out.